TrellixVulnTeam/swahilipython_SCMU/Doc/library/venv.rst

         def reader(self, stream, context):
             """
-            Read lines from a subprocess' output stream and either pass to a progress callable (if specified) or write progress information to sys.stderr.
+            Read lines kutoka a subprocess' output stream and either pass to a progress callable (if specified) or write progress information to sys.stderr.
             """
             progress = self.progress